 Business License Information

-Vendors who perform a general service for the City will be required to submit proof of insurance coverage as specified by the City of Livermore's Risk Manager.
-Questions on the City's requirements can be answered by calling (925) 960-4170.
+Vendors who perform a general service (any onsite services or service at their location with our vehicles or equipment) for the City will be required to submit proof of insurance coverage as specified by the City of Livermore's Risk Manager.
+Questions on the City's requirements can be answered by calling (925) 960-4170 or your City of Livermore department contact.

 The Purchasing Division does not process professional consultant contracts.
-They are administered by each City Department who has a need for such service.
+They are administered by each City Department who has a need for such service and routed through the City Attorney's office for review and approval.
 Consultants are chosen on an as needed basis directly by the department that will be utilizing their services, and are NOT subject to competitive bidding.

 Public Works Projects are processed by the City of Livermore Community Development Department, Engineering Division, and are not handled by the Purchasing Division.